mahshid1373/mp_movies_sql/README.md

 - This project explores the relationship between various movie attributes and their outcomes in terms of revenue, popularity, and user ratings.
 By leveraging a comprehensive movie dataset, we aim to uncover valuable insights that can inform future movie production and marketing strategies.

+## Problem Statement

+- How can various factours affect the success and the review of movies ?

 ## Hypotheses and their Visualisation